jessedvrs/jcons/README.md

 jcons
 =========

-jcons allows you to generate inline svg strings from your .svg files.
+jcons generates a json file with svg strings from your .svg files.
 This allows you to use inline svg icons in your (Javascript) webapplication.
+Usefull for frameworks like React.

 ## Installation